claestom/lawcostoptseries/02_Log_Classifications/README.md

 **PowerShell Scripts for Automation**:

-The [scripts](./scripts/) folder contains PowerShell scripts to automate table plan management:
+The [scripts](./scripts/) folder contains PowerShell scripts to automate table plan management.
+These scripts only consider tables that have had data ingested in the last 30 days to avoid processing unused or inactive tables.

 1. **`Get-LogAnalyticsTables.ps1`** - Single workspace operations
    - Lists tables with data in a specific workspace